Non-vanishing of geodesic periods of automorphic forms: Equidistirbution of Heegner points and non-vanishing of Rankin--Selberg -functions, following Michel--Venkatesh

-for some absolute constant $c_0\geq 0$.
+for some absolute constant $c_0> 0$.
 Notice that the equidistribution theorem of Duke yields that indeed the left-hand side is non-zero for $D$ large enough.
-Thus we obtain non-vanishing Rankin-Selberg $L$-functions with $\chi$ an Arakelov class group character and by the decay property of $\psi_f(\lambda_\chi)$ we can ensure that $|\lambda_\chi|\ll (\log D)^2$, say.
-Notice that this is a family of characters of size $D^{1/2+o(1)}$ exactly as in the imaginary quadratic case.
-In other words, the question of Michel amounts to whether one can ensure that the infinity type is trivial. \begin{remark} In \cite{MichelVenkatesh07}, similar results are obtained for holomorphic forms of weight $2$ using the Jacquet--Langlands correspondence and Waldspurger's formula for definite quaternion algebras due to Gross in this case. \end{remark} \begin{remark} Templier extended the approach of Michel--Venkatesh to derivatives \cite{Templier11rank} using the Gross--Zagier formula.
+Thus we obtain non-vanishing Rankin-Selberg $L$-functions with $\chi$ an Arakelov class group character.
+Because of the rapid decay of $\psi_f(\lambda_\chi)$ and the convexity bound for the $L$-values, we can ensure that $|\lambda_\chi|\leq c_1\log D$ for some sufficiently large $c_1>0$.
+Notice that the family of such characters is of size $D^{1/2+o(1)}$, exactly as in the imaginary quadratic case.
+In other words, the question of Michel amounts to whether one can ensure that the infinity type is trivial. \begin{remark} In \cite{MichelVenkatesh07}, similar results are obtained for holomorphic forms of weight $2$ using the Jacquet--Langlands correspondence and Waldspurger's formula for definite quaternion algebras due to Gross in this case. \end{remark} \begin{remark} Templier \cite{Templier11rank} extended the approach of Michel--Venkatesh to derivatives using the Gross--Zagier formula.
 Later Templier \cite{Templier11} and Templier--Tsimerman \cite{TemplierTsimerman13} evaluated the left-hand side of (\ref{eq:immoment}) using tools from analytic number theory (approximate functional equation and (non-split) shifted convolution sums).
 See also \cite{HuangLester23}.
 It would be interesting to see whether a variation of these analytic methods can be made to work in the real quadratic case. \end{remark}